reaandrew/rusty-property-scraper/README.md

 # A Property Scraper Tool Written in Rust

-## For fun, learning and demonstration purposes.
+## For the purposes of learning and demonstrating rust

-- Using an interface
+- Using an interface.
-- Chose the reqwest library for HTTP Client
+- Chose the reqwest library for HTTP Client.
-- Chose the soup library for scraping
+- Chose the soup library for scraping.
-- Using a generic function to select the scraper implementation e.g. Right Move
+- Using a generic function to select the scraper implementation e.g. Right Move.
-- Picking an initial implementation of right move
+- Picking an initial implementation of right move.
   - Need to supply a user agent or Right Move blocks your request (proxies will be required later).
+- A route to the data which I selected:
   - To search for property you need to obtain a specific lookup code which we select the first option.
   - When there are no other suggested locations for the one you searched for the lookup code is a hidden field.